mola-T/timp/README.md

 ## More advance usage

-In fact, the six functions introduced is everything for `thread`.
+In fact, the **6 functions** introduced is everything for `thread`.
 You have got the full power out of `thread` already.
 This part gives you some hints to develop a multithread package more easily and efficiently.

 ### Packages working in the dark